Paulus88/mitmproxy-on-K8s/README.md

         - "*"
         - --no-web-open-browser
 ```
+Manifest includes readinessProbe and livenessProbe that monitors mitmweb port 8081, keep this in mind if your changing settings.

 I recommend adding a persisted volume for the CA certificate, as mentioned on Docker Hub.
 Mount: /home/mitmproxy/.mitmproxy